 And love without judgment

-The 2005-06 church year then brought unexpected change and challenge.
-Drew seemed to withdraw, relocating to live some distance away and appearing increasingly less engaged in the services and other activities of the church.
-Following several months of difficult discussion, it was clear that the relationship was no longer viable, and Drew’s resignation was negotiated.
+The 2005-06 church year brought unexpected and disturbing change and challenge.
+Drew seemed to withdraw, and when it was clear that the relationship was no longer viable, his resignation was negotiated.

-Faced with the loss of its minister and costs associated with that departure, the board asked the congregation to choose between continuing temporarily without professional ministry or finding funds to allow the immediate search for an interim replacement.
-The congregation was broadly supportive of the latter and pledged the necessary funding within a few weeks.
-A search committee was organized and the Rev. Julie Forest was selected.
+Faced with the loss of its minister, the board asked the congregation to choose between continuing temporarily without professional ministry or finding additional funds for an immediate interim replacement.
+In response, a search committee was organized and the Rev. Julie Forest was selected.

 The co-ministers brought complimentary skills and interests.
 Barbara brought a deeper sense of structure to worship, mentoring worship associates and introducing consistent liturgical features in services, as well as the oversight of religious education.
 Jaco brought an interest in governance and administrative functions, membership development, pastoral care, music, and adult education.
 Together, they represented Cedars and promoted its presence in the local community.

-The significance of that presence became more meaningful as Cedars began to look toward its potential.
-Inspired in the spring of 2009 by the occasion of its 50th anniversary and a “Celebrating Our Past, Shaping Our Future” theme associated with that event, the congregation spent much of the next church year discussing and envisioning its programs, practices, and possibilities as they might develop over the next few years.
+The significance of that presence became more meaningful as Cedars again began to consider its potential.
+Inspired in the spring of 2009 by the occasion of its 50th anniversary, the Cedars congregation spent much of the next church year discussing and envisioning its programs, practices, and possibilities as they might develop over the next few years.

-The next years were filled with typical services and activities, but forward motion seemed to stall.
+The next few years were filled with typical services and activities, but forward motion seemed to stall.
 Barbara and Jaco were away on sabbatical leave for much of the first half of 2013, with many of their responsibilities left in congregational hands while they were away.
 Religious education enrollment fell significantly with changes in the leadership of that program, and the congregation lost a number of younger families.
-Between February and May of 2016, Jaco took family leave to care for his ailing father in California.
-Barbara was also away for a portion of that time, and in May the ten Hoves announced their plans to retire from ministry in the coming January.

-In April of 2019, the search committee introduced Zackrie Vinczen as its selected candidate in a week-long series of well-attended services, meetings, and social gatherings.
-The interaction was deeply satisfying and appreciative, and concluded with an enthusiastic and nearly unanimous congregational vote to call Zackrie as Cedars’ next settled minister.
+A search committee was formed to guide the congregation through another national search process, and in April of 2019, Zackrie Vinczen was introduced as the selected candidate in a week-long program of well-attended services, social gatherings, and meetings.
+The interaction concluded with a very enthusiastic call to Zackrie as Cedars’ next settled minister.